FG warns against recruitment of Nigerians to fight in Ukraine – The Sun Nigeria

 From Aidoghie Paulinus, Abuja

-The Federal Government, has warned against the recruitment of Nigerians as mercenaries to fight on the side of Ukraine in the ongoing Russia-Ukraine conflict.
+The Federal Government has warned against recruitment of Nigerians as mercenaries to fight on the side of Ukraine in the ongoing Russia-Ukraine conflict.

-The warning by the government is sequel to recent reports in the media that over 100 Nigerians have signified interest at the Ukrainian Embassy, Abuja, to be enlisted as volunteers to strengthen the Ukraine forces.
+The warning is sequel to recent reports that over 100 Nigerians have signified interest at the Ukrainian Embassy, Abuja, to be enlisted as volunteers to strengthen the Ukraine forces.

 The Ukrainian Embassy was also reported to have told the would-be fighters to provide $1,000 for ticket and visa, even as it assured them of the same emoluments as Ukrainian soldiers.

-But the Ministry of Foreign Affairs, in a statement issued by its spokesperson, Francisca Omayuli, said the attention of the government was drawn to an alleged ongoing registration of Nigerian volunteers into the fighting force of Ukraine at the Ukrainian Embassy in Abuja.
+But the Ministry of Foreign Affairs, in a statement by Francisca Omayuli said the attention of the government was drawn to an alleged ongoing registration of Nigerian volunteers into the fighting force of Ukraine at the Ukrainian Embassy in Abuja.

-“As a responsible member of the international community and consistent with our obligations under international law, Nigeria discourages the use of mercenaries anywhere in the world and will not tolerate the recruitment, in Nigeria, of Nigerians as mercenaries to fight in Ukraine or anywhere else in the world,” the government said.
+“As a responsible member of the international community and consistent with our obligations under international law, Nigeria discourages the use of mercenaries anywhere in the world and will not tolerate the recruitment in Nigeria, of Nigerians as mercenaries to fight in Ukraine or anywhere else in the world.”

-The Federal Government further said it will continue to engage with the Embassy of Ukraine in Nigeria and other relevant authorities to prevent the possibility of the recruitment.
+The Federal Government said it would continue to engage with the embassy of Ukraine in Nigeria and other relevant authorities to prevent the possibility of the recruitment.

 Leave a Reply